FAIMS/burial-mounds-web/README.md

 2. The CSS required for the styling of the `div` element which is in the sass file *\_google\_maps.scss*.
 3. The Javascript function that uses the Maps Javascript API.
 This is located in the *\_custom_js/record\_pages\_map.js* and importing that script is located in the *\_includes/additional\_helper/additional\_footer.html* file.

 The default setting for the Map functionality is that it uses the `latitude` and `longitude` front matter variables of the record page.
-So if users wish to have a map, the column name in the csv must also correspond to that name.
+So if users wish to have a map, the column name in the CSV must also correspond to that name.

 **NOTE**: It is fine in the CSV to have the column name "Latitude" and "Longitude" because the script that generate a page for each row then converts the column names to lowercase when it passes it into the Front Matter for the record page.